marcoverl/CVUserGuide/source/GettingStarted.rst

 on.

-If you log into the dashboard, you will find **API Access** under the **Compute** menu on the left hand side.
+If you log into the dashboard, you will find **API Access** under the **Project** menu on the left hand side.

-Select the **Download EC2 Credentials** option to download the zip file for your current project.
-This zip file will be downloaded from the browser.

 .. image:: ./images/download_rc.png
    :align: center

+Select **Download OpenStack RC file** and then **EC2 Credentials** to download the zip file for your current project.
+This zip file will be downloaded from the browser.

+xxx

 This file should be saved onto the machine where you want to run the